Lately I’ve been running some wedding industry marketing experiments on Facebook to explore what it takes to get leads without paying for them.

-If you’re not willing to do that, you’re better off sticking with paid advertising directed at people who are actively searching for you.
+If you’re not willing to do that, you’re better off sticking with paid wedding industry marketing and advertising directed at people who are actively searching for you.

 The same principles apply to networking with other wedding pros, by the way.
 Connect with them as people, be interested and helpful first; then invite them into a conversation about how you might partner together.

 How is social media working for your wedding business?

 P.S.
 If you’re interested in finding the right words that immediately attract more of your perfect couples for your wedding business, let’s connect!
 I would love to help.

 P.P.S.
 See what I just did there?
 Practice what you preach. 🙂